ciathyza/skyrim-optimization-guide-2018/README.md

 #### 3.3 LOOT

-LOOT is a tool used to sort the load order of .esp files.
-It uses a masterlist with information about many published mods to arrange the files into a (hopefully) conflict-free order.
+LOOT is a tool used to sort the load order of ESP files.
+It uses a master list with information about many published mods to arrange the files into a (hopefully) conflict-free order.
 It does a fairly good job at ordering your files but depending on the mods you install there might be exceptions where you still have to order manually afterwards.
 In my experience I found that I always have to order several mods manually and/or tell LOOT that it should place a specific mod after some others so know that you can't blindly rely on it.
 In addition LOOT is very useful to let you know of mods that need to be cleaned with TESEdit.

 Download LOOT from https://github.com/loot/loot/releases/tag/0.12.1